Hooray, the weekend is finally here! Why is Friday everyone’s favorite day of the week? Let’s find out with these fun facts about Friday!

 Black Friday is the day after Thanksgiving when retail stores have their biggest sales.
 People rush to line up to snag electronics and clothes at slashed prices.

 Black Friday can be dangerous however, with many tramplings, stabbings and pepper spray incidents reported each year.
-This is one of the more wacky Friday facts!
+This is one of the scarier Friday fun facts, so be careful out there peeps!

 9. A solemn day for Christians